tinglesoftware/dependabot-azure-devops/README.md

 ## Configuring assignees

 Dependabot supports [`assignees`](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/dependabot-options-reference#assignees--).
 However, Azure DevOps does not have the concept of pull request assignees.
-To work around this:

-- [`assignees`](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/dependabot-options-reference#assignees--) are treated as **required** pull request reviewers.
+To work around this [`assignees`](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/dependabot-options-reference#assignees--) are treated as **required** pull request reviewers.

 The following values can be used as assignees: